esy-ocaml/esy-install/README.md

 On a clean branch off of `origin/master`, run

+    # Remove node_modules and esy/node_modules if they are from previous versions.
-    # npm install if needed.
+    # Then npm install if needed.
+    cd esy
     npm install
+    # Then cd into the *nested* esy directory and npm install if necessary
+    cd esy && npm install
+    # Go back into the root directory of the project
+    cd ..
     which filterdiff || echo "You do not have filterdiff installed.
 Your build will fail!
 See README" git submodule init
     git submodule update